DhaariniG/Snake_Ladders/README.md

 ## Bawana
 * Special area where players go when their movement points are not sufficient to make a move.
 * 5 special effects from bawana
-+ Food poisoning: miss next 3 turns
+    + Food poisoning: misser next 3 turns
     + Disoriented: random movement with 50 movement points
     + Triggered: double movement with 50 movement points
     + Happy: gains 200 movement points
     + Random: gains random movement points from 10 to 100

 ## Inputs
 * `stairs.txt`